kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### Authentication

 Authentication using API key is done two ways:

-- passing your API key as the value of the `api_key`parameter. `https://api.fda.gov/drug/event.json?api_key=yourAPIKeyHere&search=...`
+- passing it in the HTTP header using **basic auth** scheme: `Authorization: Basic eW91ckFQSUtleUhlcmU6`

-- passing it in the HTTP header using the **basic auth** authentication scheme.``Authorization: Basic eW91ckFQSUtleUhlcmU6`
+- passing your API key with each request using the `api_key` query string parameter: `https://api.fda.gov/drug/event.json?api_key=yourAPIKeyHere&search=...`

 ## Queries